uncharted-causemos/quickstart/README.md

 ## quickstart
-Provide a quick way to run Causemos technology stacks.
+Provide a quick way to run dockerized version of Causemos technology stacks.
 This will build and run Causemos and related services.

 ![system](images/system.png)